Ultimate Forza Horizon 4 Drift Tune Guide

 Tires

-Tires are, of course, the only element that connects your car to the ground, so this can be vital when it comes to tuning.
+Tires are, of course, the only element that connects your car to the ground, so this can be vital when it comes to your Forza Horizon 4 drift tune.

 For the base tune, we’ll opt with the following settings: